 Unleash the power of spatial intelligence

-Bring ideas to life faster with full stack SLAM for positioning, mapping and perception
+Bring ideas to life faster with visual SLAM for positioning, perception and mapping

 The power of Slamcore

 Humans use senses and context to orient themselves, powered by the brain.
-In the machine world, robots and AR/VR devices need novel algorithms designed and optimized for embedded performance.
+In the machine world, robots need novel algorithms designed and optimized for embedded performance.

 SLAM helps robots and other devices understand their surroundings by calculating their position and orientation relative to the world around them – while simultaneously creating a map of the surroundings.

-Our visual SLAM uses data from a stereo camera and fuses it with additional data from other sensors to create reliable, accurate, and robust spatial intelligence that devices can use to understand their surroundings, location, and next move.
+Our visual SLAM uses data from a stereo camera and can fuse it with additional data from other sensors to create reliable, accurate, and robust spatial intelligence that devices can use to understand their surroundings, location, and next move.

 How Slamcore makes it happen